porter-dev/porter-archive/local/attempts.md

 # there should be no deps in Chart.yaml
 # helm dependency build $CHART_REPO

-helm cm-push newumbrella localngrok

-# create umbrella chart which has hello-porter
-porter helm -- install $TARGET_RELEASE_NAME $CHART_REPO

 # add exising chart as dep on Chart.yaml, with alias set as the old release name
 # helm dependency update $CHART_REPO
 helm cm-push newumbrella localngrok helm repo update localngrok

+# create umbrella chart which has hello-porter
+porter helm -- install $TARGET_RELEASE_NAME $CHART_REPO

 # get existing values and indent the values to have the existing release name as a key which matches Chart.yaml
 porter helm -- get values $EXISTING_RELEASE_NAME > existing_values.yaml

 # from existing_values.yaml, create a new values.yaml for the umbrella chart with the correct nesting for helm deps (umbrella_values.yaml)

-# deployment selectors cant be changed.
-We need to create a new deployment which goes into the existing service, then delete the existing deployment, then run an update on helm, then delete the manually created deployment
+# you must also set fullnameOverride on each deps values, to match what the dep name should be

+##### START
+# IF THERE ARE CONFLICTING RESOURCES SUCH AS DEPLOYMENTS, which would cause downtime, do not label them below.
+Instead do the following:
-helm template $TARGET_RELEASE_NAME -f umbrella_values.yaml > template.yaml
+helm template $CHART_REPO -f umbrella_values.yaml > template.yaml

-# edit template.yaml to only have deployment (or any other issues)
+# - edit template.yaml to only have deployment (or any other conflicting resource)
+# - change the name of the these resources (add a letter or something to the name) lets call it legacy-web2 for now

+# apply the new template
+porter kubectl -- apply -f template.yaml

+# when the new deployments etc come up, delete the previous deployment (call it legacy-web)
+porter kubectl -- delete deploy/legacy-web

+# Continue with labelling
-##### OTHER KINDS
+##### END

-KIND=deployment
-porter kubectl -- annotate $KIND $NAME meta.helm.sh/release-name=$TARGET_RELEASE_NAME -n $NAMESPACE --overwrite porter kubectl --  annotate $KIND $NAME meta.helm.sh/release-namespace=$NAMESPACE -n $NAMESPACE --overwrite porter kubectl --  label $KIND $NAME app.kubernetes.io/managed-by=Helm -n $NAMESPACE
+## Labelling - do not label any parts which would cause conflict .i.e deployments

 KIND=svc
 porter kubectl --  annotate $KIND $NAME meta.helm.sh/release-name=$TARGET_RELEASE_NAME -n $NAMESPACE --overwrite